 Jesus, while reaching out to Samaritan Israelites, did not hide his Judean perspective: “You Samaritans worship what you do not know; we (Judeans) worship what we do know…”.
 The Samaritan woman, despite her own community’s opposition to the claims of David’s family to the throne of Israel, silently affirmed the reasoning of the young prophet – “Salvation is from the Jews,” which in her mind no doubt meant – “Salvation is from the tribe of Judah” (John 4:22).

 Learn to read the New Testament through the lenses of the first-century Jew!
-Explore costs and scholarships for the Certificate in the Jewish Context program today!
+Leave us your details below and we’ll contact you soon!